micaela-fm/scientific-computing-with-python/README.md

-# Scientific Computing with Python Projects
+# Scientific Computing with Python

 This repository contains my solutions for the projects completed as part of the [FreeCodeCamp Scientific Computing with Python course](https://www.freecodecamp.org/learn/scientific-computing-with-python/).